 If you get your patio done commercially, ask them to use fine aggregates in the concrete mix for a smooth finish.

-The Best Commercial Mixes
+The Best Commercial Concrete Mixes for Patios

 If you came here looking for recommendations as to which patio mixes to spend your money on, you are in the right place.